Iowa State vs. West Virginia NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Iowa State's games this season have gone over 48.5 points four of six times.
+- West Virginia's games have gone over 47.5 points in four of seven chances this season.

-- The Cyclones and their opponents have scored an average of 49.8 points per game in 2021, 1.3 more than Saturday's total.
+- The two teams combine to average 60.7 points per game, 13.2 more than the total in this contest.

-- The 53.6 PPG average total in Mountaineers games this season is 5.1 points more than this game's over/under.
+- The average total in Cyclones games this season is 49.8, 2.3 points above Saturday's total of 47.5.

 Iowa State Stats and Trends

-- In Iowa State's seven games this year, it has three wins against the spread.
+- Iowa State has three wins against the spread in seven games this year.

-- This season, the Cyclones have two against the spread wins in four games as a favorite of 7 points or more.
+- The Cyclones have been favored by 7.5 points or more two times this season and have covered the spread in all of them.

 - Iowa State's games this year have hit the over on three of six set point totals (50%).

-- When Iowa State puts up more than 21.7 points, it is 3-2 against the spread and 4-1 overall.
+- Iowa State is 3-2 against the spread and 4-1 overall in games when it scores more than 21.7 points.

-- When Iowa State picks up more than 356.7 yards, the team is 3-2 against the spread and 4-1 overall.
+- When Iowa State piles up over 356.7 yards, the team is 3-2 against the spread and 4-1 overall.

-- The Cyclones have turned the ball over six times this season, one fewer than the Mountaineers have forced (7).

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.